DBCDK/serviceprovider/doc/README.md

 ## Communication with the API

-HTTP endpoints can be accesses on `/api/$ENDPOINT_NAME` with the parameters in a post request, ie.:
+HTTP endpoints can be accesses on `/api/$ENDPOINT_NAME` with the parameters in a post request, i.e.:

     curl -X POST \
          -H "Content-Type: application/json" \